Bath, Somerset: Modern period

-A postwar review of inadequate housing led to the clearance and redevelopment of areas of the city in a postwar style, often at variance with the local Georgian style.
+A post-war review of inadequate housing led to the clearance and redevelopment of areas of the city in a postwar style, often at variance with the local Georgian style.
 In the 1950s, the nearby villages of Combe Down, Twerton and Weston were incorporated into the city to enable the development of housing, much of it council housing.
 In 1965, town planner Colin Buchanan published Bath: A Planning and Transport Study, which to a large degree sought to better accommodate the motor car, including the idea of a traffic tunnel underneath the centre of Bath.
-Though criticised by conservationists, some parts of the plan were implemented.
+Adam Fergusson points out in his book The Sack of Bath that the maps given to Buchanan were inadequate and did not show all listed buildings, jeapordising the utility of the report, and that the council seemed to simultaneously support and undermine Buchanan's findings.
 In the 1970s and 1980s, it was recognised that conservation of historic buildings was inadequate, leading to more care and reuse of buildings and open spaces.
 In 1987, the city was selected by UNESCO as a World Heritage Site, recognising its international cultural significance.

 Between 1991 and 2000, Bath was the scene of a series of rapes committed by an unidentified man dubbed the "Batman rapist".
 The attacker remains at large and is the subject of Britain's longest-running serial rape investigation.
-He is said to have a tights fetish, have a scar below his bottom lip and resides in the Bath area or knows it very well.
+He is said to have a tights fetish, have a scar below his bottom lip and resides in the Bath area or otherwise knows it very well.
 He has also been linked to the unsolved murder of Melanie Hall, which occurred in the city in 1996.
 Although the offender's DNA is known and several thousand men in Bath were DNA tested, the attacker continues to evade police.
 Since 2000, major developments have included the Thermae Bath Spa, the SouthGate shopping centre, the residential Western Riverside project on the Stothert & Pitt factory site, and the riverside Bath Quays office and business development.
 In 2021, Bath become part of a second UNESCO World Heritage Site, a group of spa towns across Europe known as the "Great Spas of Europe".
 This makes it one of the only places to be formally recognised twice as a World Heritage site.